cmuaxo/website/content/philanthropy.md

 ![Gwen's Girls Logo](/assets/images/philanthropy/gwens-girls.png)

-Some semesters, groups of sisters have volunteered as mentors and tutors at [Gwen's Girls](http://www.gwensgirls.org/index.php), a local organization that to support young women who have survived domestic violence or are otherwise at risk.
+Some semesters, groups of sisters have volunteered as mentors and tutors at [Gwen's Girls](http://www.gwensgirls.org/index.php), a local organization that supports young women who have survived domestic violence or are otherwise at risk.

 ### Other Service Work